glimpse-protocol/docs/sections/getting-started.md

   <script async src="https://cdn.glimpsezero.io/scripts/zero.js"></script>
   ```

-  > ℹ️ You can import a specific version by appending the SEMVER to src url: `zero-1.0.1.js`.
+  > ℹ️ You can import a specific version by appending the desired SEMVER to src url: `zero-0.1.0.js`.
 If you use `zero.js`  then you're always getting the latest and greatest.

 1. Initialised the zero.js command queue: